sss8283/ubuntu-server-portfolio/README.md

 ## Purpose

-This project was created to improve practical Linux server administration skills and build a portfolio for entry-level server engineering positions.
+This project was created to improve practical Linux server administration skills and build a portfolio for an entry-level Linux Server Engineer position.